fizalihsan/fizalihsan.github.io/source/technology/rest-services.md

   * If the tags don’t match, the server will send back a `200, “OK,”` response with the new representation of the resource.
 If it hasn’t been changed, the server will respond with `304, “Not Modified,”` and return no representation.
 In both cases, the server should send an updated `Cache-Control` and `ETag` header if appropriate.
   * A *strong ETag* should change whenever any bit of the resource’s representation changes.
   * A *weak ETag* changes only on semantically significant events.
 Weak ETags are identified with a *W/*prefix. e.g., `ETag: W/"3141271342554322343200"`
   * `Last-Modified` and `ETag` can be used for concurrency control as well.
 In other words, when 2 clients are trying to update the same resource, these header values can be used to conditionally update only if the server value hasn't changed since.
+(This is called *Optimistic Concurrency Control*)

 ```http
 GET /customers/123 HTTP/1.1